-Shari has spent more than 25 years shamelessly exploiting media to draw attention to issues she knows and cares about.
-Now she motivates and trains others to do the same, delivering highly-rated conference keynotes and practical workshops across the country.
-The founder and catalyst of Informed Opinions, she’s an award-winning author and women’s advocate.
-Since 2010, she has helped amplify the voices of more than 1500 women across Canada, supporting them in sharing their insights and analysis with a broader public.
+Shari has spent more than 30 years engaging media to draw attention to issues she knows and cares about.
+Now she motivates and trains others to do the same, developing and delivering highly-rated conference keynotes and practical workshops across the country.
+The CEO and Catalyst of Informed Opinions, she’s an award-winning author and women’s advocate.
+Since 2010, she has helped amplify the voices of thousands of women across Canada, supporting them in sharing their insights with a broader public.

 Samantha joined Informed Opinions in January 2015 offering virtual administrative support, and quickly made herself indispensable.
-As Manager of Administration and Recruitment, she plays two main roles: she provides essential support to Informed Opinions’ programming and communications; and she enrols qualified candidates into ExpertWomen, a database to help journalists, producers and conference programmers find the female guests, speakers and expert sources they need.
-Samantha has more than 17 years of experience in office management delivering support for high level professionals, and a background in editing and communications.
-She holds a Bachelor of Arts degree from Concordia University (Montreal, QC).
+As Manager of Administration and Recruitment she: oversees all financial and technical aspects of our operations; manages the enrolment, publication and promotional aspects of Informed Opinions’ database, an online tool designed to help journalists, producers and conference programmers find the diverse guests, speakers and expert sources they need; and provides vital programming support for our workshop and keynote clients.
+Samantha has more than 20 years of experience in office management delivering support for high-level professionals, and a background in editing and communications.

 Mabel understands that effective communication is key to any organization’s success.
 She earned a degree in public relations and marketing from Mount St Vincent and has taken additional training in content marketing and analytics.
 She brings to Informed Opinions four years of strategic communications experience in stakeholder relations, crisis communications and digital marketing.
 Previously employed by a Halifax-based PR agency, she helped a range of clients optimize their digital channels to support their communication initiatives.
 Her demonstrated capacity to ask smart questions and identify and implement concrete solutions is helping Informed Opinions re-evaluate and develop its communication practices to advance its marketing and impact goals.